Nancy Silverton: Campanile and La Brea Bakery

-Silverton, however, was "frazzled."
 In 1992, she and Krankl went back to the group of investors who had funded Campanile, and built a much larger, fully staffed, commercial bakery.
 At the same time, they split the bakery into a separate entity.

 Silverton became less involved with the bakery in 1993, serving mainly as an advisor.

 In 1996, her second book, Nancy Silverton's Breads from the La Brea Bakery: Recipes for the Connoisseur, was published.

 In 1998, Silverton began "Grilled Cheese Night" at Campanile, which became an establishment in Los Angeles.
 Described as the "godmother of grilled cheese sandwiches," by NBC's Today Show, "Grilled Cheese Night" started a worldwide trend.
 Her book Nancy Silverton's Sandwich Book: The Best Sandwiches Ever--from Thursday Nights at Campanile was published in 2005.

 In 2001, an Irish investment group, IAWS, purchased La Brea Bakery for a price that was reported as ranging from $56 million to $68.5 million.
 Silverton earned more than $5 million in the sale, and invested with Bernard Madoff; her profits were lost in 2008 with the collapse of his pyramid scheme.
 In 2005, she and Peel separated, and Silverton left Campanile after their divorce in 2007.
 The restaurant closed in October 2012.

+Los Angeles Restaurants

+Pizzeria Mozza

+In 2007, Silverton partnered with Joseph Bastianich and his family's restaurant group to open Pizzeria Mozza on the corner of Melrose Ave and Highland Ave in Los Angeles, California.
+Widely recognized as one of the best pizzerias in the country, Pizzeria Mozza is known for its California ingredients and a much-talked-about crust.

+In the words of the New York Times's Frank Bruni: “[the crust is] soft chewy in spots, crisply charred in others, ever so faintly sweet, even more faintly sour.”
+“Both tender and crackling crisp on the bottom, blistered and smoky from the wood-burning oven,” wrote the Los Angeles Times in its 2007 review.

 Osteria Mozza

-In 2007, Silverton partnered with New York chef Mario Batali and his frequent collaborator Joseph Bastianich to open an Italian restaurant, Osteria Mozza.

-Four months after the opening of the pizzeria (Pizzeria Mozza), Osteria Mozza opened to similar acclaim.
-The restaurant's entire menu was widely praised.

-Osteria Mozza later opened restaurants in Newport Beach, California (Pizzeria Mozza), and Singapore.

-Silverton won the James Beard Foundation's Outstanding Chef Award in 2014, the Beard Awards' most prestigious honor.
+After the success of Pizzeria Mozza, Silverton and the team continued to open Osteria Mozza next door, with the emphasis on fine dining and highlighting traditional Italian cuisine with an emphasis on Californian seasonality.
+The dining room of the restaurant revolves around a white Carrara marble counter, referred to as the Mozzarella Bar, where guests can dine while watching the chefs prepare the specific dishes on the menu that highlight cheeses such as mozzarella, burrata, and more.

+A year after opening, Osteria Mozza received its first Michelin star, a status the restaurant holds to this day.
+Osteria Mozza also holds a green Michelin star to celebrate its efforts for sustainable gastronomy.

+chi SPACCA

+Italian for he (or she) who cleaves, chi SPACCA opened in 2013 and was inspired by Silverton's idea of what an Italian butcher might cook for themselves. chi SPACCA was born of the wildly-popular family-style salumi night dinners hosted weekly at Scuola di Pizza, the previous occupant of the chi SPACCA space.